neunhoef/shuntingyard/x/X.md

       IDEN : TYPE,
       offset(4),       4 is the byte offset from the beginning of the structure IDEN : TYPE,
-    ]
+     public,
+      IDEN2 : TYPE,    from the word "public" on everything is visible private,
+      IDEN3 : TYPE     from the word "private" on everything is private ]

 Instead of an unsigned numerical value like 4 above one can specify the